-DR. LYNCH-WALSH: Well, either they come in -- I, mean, there's room unless you have 50 people, but it either gets broadcast outside of this room, period, meaning not just in the building, because that's another point of contention, which is why I usually have to patch people in on Teams, is this meeting isn't broadcast for the public.
+MR. JABOUIN: I notice a unanimous vote.
+I hear no nays from the individuals that have indicated that they are present, so it's a people, but it either gets broadcast outside of this room, period, meaning not just in the building, because that's another point of contention, which is why I usually have to patch people in on Teams, is this meeting isn't broadcast for the public.
 Most of the public doesn't even know there is such a thing as an audit committee meeting.